Frequently asked questions & answers for prospective issuers who would like to get financing from Fundaztic platform.

 Yes.
 The extra repayments made will be duly reflected and shall be used to automatically offset the following month’s repayments.

 3 days prior to the due date of your monthly repayment, Fundaztic.com will send a reminder SMS to your registered mobile number.
-Fundaztic.com will also send SMS notification on missed payment 2 days after the due date to remind for payments.
+Fundaztic.com will also send a SMS notification to your registered mobile number about missed payments 2 days after the due date to remind you on your outstanding payments.

 Your funding is made possible by multiple investors and it is your responsibility to make prompt repayments.
 Fundaztic will use its internal collection and recovery team and where necessary, a professional 3rd party debt collection agency to collect delinquent accounts.
 Collection arrangements, whether internal or external are all required to comply with all applicable laws in collecting delinquent accounts of the platform’s issuers.
 Any charges, legal or otherwise, arising from the deliquency(ies) will have to be borned by you.
 In addition to this, we will report your monthly repayment status and records to all the major Credit Reporting Agencies in Malaysia.